dinhngockhanh/CINner/README.md

 CINner can accommodate five distinct CNA mechanisms, each with distinct alteration patterns and varying impacts on cell fitness.
 These events occur during a cell division with probabilities defined by the user.
-In the schematic below, each chromosome homolog is represented as a vector, where each entry is the CN in a bin (vertical solid lines represent centrosomes, separating the two chromosome arms).
+In the schematic below, each chromosome homolog is represented as a vector, where each entry is the CN in a bin (separated by broken lines; vertical solid lines represent centrosomes, which separate two arms of each chromosome).
 - Whole Genome Duplication results in one progeny with two copies of each homolog in the parent cell’s genome.
+In CINner representation, this means each vector in the parent cell is doubled into two identical vectors in the child cell.

 Other events are chromosome specific:
 - During a whole-chromosome missegregation, one random homolog is misplaced between the two progeny cells.